 Never take a debt collector at their word.
-If you come to a debt settlement agreement, get it in writing.
+If you come to a state approved debt settlement agreement, get it in writing.
 You don’t want to agree to a settlement, only to have the debt collector later claim that the settlement was only your first payment on the debt.

 One thing you don’t want a debt collector to have is your banking information, and they will if you send a personal check with your account number and routing number on the bottom.
 Instead, opt for a money order, which gives you proof of payment without having any of your information on it.